joergklein/docker-texlive/README.md

 ## Build the image

-**Notice:** if the TeX-Live Package to big for your needs, you can change for example from `selected_scheme scheme-full to selected_scheme scheme-basic` in the texlive.profile.
+**Notice:** if the TeX Live Package to big for your needs, you can change for example from `selected_scheme scheme-full to selected_scheme scheme-basic` in the texlive.profile.